hydrodynamicstability/Invitation-to-Hydrodynamics/physicscourses.md

 Edward M. Purcell (Nobel in Physics, 1952) was famously interested in low Reynolds number hydrodynamics in biology, but the second edition of his *Electricity and Magnetism* (1985) mentions magnetohydrodynamics only in passing, at the end of a discussion of the change in magnetic field at a current sheet (Sec.
 6.6).
 Frederick Reif's *Statistical Physics* (1967) discusses fluids in the final chapter (8), defining viscosity and providing a rough approximate calculation of what it should be for a dilute gas of identical-mass and identical-speed molecules, in terms of the mean free path and molecular speed.
 He provides a similar calculation for the thermal conductivity of a dilute gas.
 The problems at the end of the chapter discuss a few more hydrodynamic topics (Millikan's oil drop experiment, a rotating cylinder viscometer, and Poiseuille flow).
 (Reif had done research on superfluid helium, among other topics.)

 Frank S. Crawford's *Waves* (1968) depicts ocean waves on its cover.
 Crawford was interested in acoustics, and his book discusses Newton's incorrect derivation of the speed of sound, and its modern correction (Sec.
 4.2, example 2) and a few other acoustic topics (Sec.
 4.4, example 10; Sec.
 5.3, example 3).
 In addition he discusses surface waves on water (Sec.
 6.2, example 5; Sec.
 7.3) including deep water and shallow water waves.
+About Crawford's book, Lyle Roelofs wrote:

+> In my opinion this is the book that displays the deepest physical insight and has the most interesting applications.
+It includes a large number of fascinating home experiments.
+Physical reasoning is favored over mathematical, to the extent that complex numbers are not even mentioned.
+Although this book cannot be selected for use in a course, all instructors should avail themselves of a copy to enrich their teaching.

+(The quote appears in Roelof's 2001 comparative review of textbooks for a vibration and waves course, *American Journal of Physics*, 69:  922-926.)

 [Return to main page](https://hydrodynamicstability.github.io/Invitation-to-Hydrodynamics/)